 Is the property tax cap really 2 percent?

 No. Each school district is required to calculate their unique property tax cap using an eight step formula provided by New York State.
 Some school districts will have a tax cap higher than two percent and others will have a tax cap lower than two percent dependent upon the values of all eight factors in their school calculation.
-The only factor in the entire calculation relating to two percent is the inflationary factor, which is a maximum of 2 percent or the Consumer Price Index.
-Since the Consumer Price Index was 1.23% for 2020, the inflationary factor in the formula is limited to 1.23%.
+The only factor in the entire calculation relating to two percent is the inflationary factor, which is the lesser of 2 percent or the Consumer Price Index.
+Since the Consumer Price Index was 8.0% for 2023, the inflationary factor in the formula is limited to 1.02%.
 The entire tax cap formula is posted on the District website.

 What is the breakdown of district costs?